About

 Organizational Management & Finance

-2021–Present – Budget Management: Managing Director for a core team of 25-40 students, faculty, and librarians plus partners and collaborators.
+2020–Present – Budget Management: Managing Director for a core team of 25-40 students, faculty, and librarians plus partners and collaborators.
 Supervise $740,000-$1.5 million annual budget from multiple streams including grants across institutions and departments.
-Project manager for annual narrative and financial reports to college, organize writing sessions, frame report outlines, assigned directorate to areas, and advise on related grant budgets.
+Project manager for annual narrative and financial reports to college, organize writing sessions, frame report outlines, assigned directorate to areas, and advise on related/adjacent grant budgets.

 2022–2023 – Securing Center Space: Collaborated with the Libraries and the Center for Black Digital Research Directorate to negotiate centralized physical center space that provides more visibility and accommodates hybrid meetings, events, and collaborative work.